dmddjack/AIST1110_Project/README.md

         python tankwar_play_v1.py

-   to expose the game in a non-GUI mode or
+   to expose the game in a non-GUI mode, or

+        python tankwar_play_v1.py -m human_rand

+   to visualize the gameplay GUI in a read-only human mode, or

         python tankwar_play_v1.py -m human